Empower young children to be curious.

 Inspire a love of learning in young children.
 By working with children in the earliest stages of learning and development, you’ll help prepare them for a lifetime of success.

 While studying in Cambridge—an epicenter of education—you’ll be guided by faculty who are at the forefront of innovation.
 With them you’ll learn how to integrate the arts and play into your teaching in ways that promote play and understanding.
+And, with our reimagined general education curriculum, you'll be prepared to teach in today's world.

 You'll blaze a trail as a leader and teacher in the world of education as your grow into your career as an educator, principal, special educator, community center director, or publisher.
 And as a Lesley graduate, you'll join the largest network of educators in New England, with more than 4,500 Lesley education graduates in the last five years alone.
 Become one of our amazing education alumni, who include Teachers of the Year and MacArthur “Genius” Fellows.